Starlette Integration¶

 Wireup is framework-agnostic, allowing the service layer to be shared across web applications and other interfaces, such as CLIs.

-First, create an async container with your service modules:
+First, create an async container with your dependencies:

 from starlette.applications import Starlette